Kamla Nehru Memorial Hospital: History

 Kamala Nehru Memorial Hospital traces its roots to the Indian Freedom Struggle, when in the year 1931, Smt.
 Kamala Nehru converted some rooms in her ancestral house, Swaraj Bhawan into a Congress Dispensary.
-This mini Hospital had both indoor and out door facilities manned by patriotic doctors and other paramedical staff.
+This mini Hospital had both indoor and outdoor facilities staffed by patriotic doctors and other paramedical staff.
 Though frail in health but indomitable in spirits Smt.
 Kamala Nehru gave to this institution her time, labour and above all compassion till her untimely death in 1936.
 After her death, Mahatma Gandhi and other national leaders like Pt.
 Madan Mohan Malviya, Pt.
 Jawahar Lal Nehru, Dr. B. C. Roy, Uma Shankar Dikshit and others took it upon themselves to see that the work for which she made herself responsible was carried on even after her death.

 KNMH was built as a national tribute to the memory of Late Smt.
 Kamala Nehru who was a living monument of selfless service, sacrifice and compassion for fellow human beings.
 In the start, it was a fledgling unit with just 40 beds of Obstetrics & Gynaecology, out of which 28 were free.
 The first Medical Superintendent of the Hospital was Dr.(Mrs) Satyapriya Mazumdar.
 Today it has a bed capacity of 350, out of which 175 are free/subsidized.